Gaming Disorder: Technology & Gaming Addiction

 Your relationship with your device or game is tight.
 For this reason, having a solid therapeutic relationship built on understanding these needs and experiencing is essential.
 We step into your game with you to help you step out and gain control over and satisfaction with your life.

 Gaming Disorder (e.g. excessive video game playing, also known as gaming addiction) is unlike other addiction in that it is typically immobile, dissociative, and often without physical presence of others.
-Video game addiction is also a more consistent influence than other addictive stimuli, so the user is affected in a significantly different manner.
+Video game addiction, a form of technology overuse, is also a more consistent influence than other addictive stimuli, so the user is affected in a significantly different manner.
 In contrast, drug users, even if they seek highs all day, have periods of sobriety or unconsciousness; gamblers can play only until they run out of money; and workaholics have lulls in productivity or assignments.
 Gaming, on the other hand, can be pursued each waking hour, with no breaks or even cause for interruption for weeks on end, excepting meals and sleep.
 The lack of adequate comparison between gaming addiction and other addictive disorders is one reason that psychotherapy has fallen behind in its ability to appropriately treat individuals suffering from video game addiction (Gaming Disorder).

 Despite the unique qualities of video game addiction, some tenets of psychotherapy remain intact.
 Namely, most successful therapy rests on the therapist’s ability to have some understanding of what goes on in a patient’s head and the emotions that accompany these thoughts.
 Establishing a meaningful therapeutic relationship is germane to this process, and often results in the creation of a shared language between therapist and client.
 This bonding could be initiated by familiarity with a city, hobby, or homogeneity of age, race, or religion; to name only a few possibilities.
 However, in the client who reports a computer game addiction, a principal underlying issue is that there is no other way he or she connects with the world.
 If a therapist lacks a familiarity with even just the culture of gaming, there may be an uncrossable divide wherein the client believes that what he or she says will be akin to speaking in a language the therapist cannot understand, and a rapport will be difficult to cultivate.
 The therapist’s lack of knowledge may also be interpreted by the client as a judgment against the gaming overall: “I do not know about this because it is not worth my knowing.”